SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program, which:
+Create a program, that:

-* Reads **n** representing the number of integers to read next
+* Reads **n** representing the number of integers that the following input lines will contain
 * Finds the **max** and the **min integers**
 * Prints them to the console in the following format:
    - "**Max number:** \{**max number**\}"